PPML/tabby2/utilities/inst/md/readmore.md

 outcomes prior to the calculation of the cost effectiveness ratio.
 Otherwise costs and health outcomes are undiscounted in cost-effectiveness calculations.

-*Download*: clicking on a button initiates download of a data table (.csv, .xlsx) containing the cost-effectiveness results.
+*Download*: clicking on a button initiates download of a data table (.csv, .xlsx format) containing the cost-effectiveness results.

 ### Further Description